selfishprimate/gerillass-docs/content/docs/latest/after.md

 {{< featured type="Mixin" name="after" >}}

-This mixin helps you to generate some content or a style element after the actual content of a selected element(s).
+**After** Sass mixin helps you to generate some content or a style element after the actual content of a selected element(s).

 {{< /featured >}}